-Italian researchers reporting in the World journal of clinical cases say Femoroacetabular impingement has been reported in as few as 12% to as high as 94% of patients with sports hernias, athletic pubalgia or adductor-related groin pain.
+Italian researchers reporting in the World Journal of Clinical Cases say Femoroacetabular impingement has been reported in as few as 12% to as high as 94% of patients with sports hernias, athletic pubalgia or adductor-related groin pain.

 Cam-type impingement is proposed to lead to increased symphyseal motion (resulting in cartilage deterioration) with overload on the surrounding extra-articular structures and muscle, which can result in the development of sports hernia and athletic pubalgia.
 In simpler terms, hip/pelvic instability.

-In this paper the researchers are suggesting that for patients with FAI and sports hernia, the surgical management of both problems is more effective than sports pubalgia surgery or hip arthroscopy alone (89% vs 33% of cases).
+In this paper, the researchers are suggesting that for patients with FAI and sports hernia, the surgical management of both problems is more effective than sports pubalgia surgery or hip arthroscopy alone (89% vs 33% of cases).

-This idea that to successfully treat sports hernia you would need to surgically repair numerous areas is not new.
+This idea that to successfully treat a sports hernia you would need to surgically repair numerous areas is not new.
 In 2011 doctors at the Minnesota Orthopedic Sports Medicine Institute wrote: When surgery only addressed either the athletic pubalgia or intra-articular hip pathology in this patient population, outcomes were suboptimal.
-Surgical management of both disorders concurrently or in a staged manner led to improved postoperative outcomes scoring and an unrestricted return to sporting activity in 89% of hips.(16)
+Surgical management of both disorders concurrently or in a staged manner led to improved postoperative outcomes scoring and an unrestricted return to sporting activity in 89% of hips.(17)

-For some athletes this is good news, for others multi-stage surgeries present time off challenges.
+For some athletes, this is good news, for others multi-stage surgeries present time off challenges.
 Here are the results of that study:

 - 37 hips (mean patient age, 25 years) were diagnosed with both symptomatic athletic pubalgia and symptomatic intra-articular hip joint pathology.